ZacDSmith/MC_Mod_1.20.1/README.md

-Master branch is only for storing the setup.
-Other branches will house the mods.
+This is the branch that houses the setup for new mods.